GauriR011/Financial-Risk-for-Loan-Approval/README.md

     - Presence of any null values (no null values)
     - Checking the datatypes of the columns (float, int and object)
-    - Identifying calculated columns so as to retain those and drop the component columns (for instance, there is a annualIncome column which is MonthlyIncome * 12.
+    - Identifying calculated columns so as to retain those and drop the component columns (for instance, there is a AnnualIncome column which is MonthlyIncome * 12.
 So, Instead of retaining both the monthly and annual income columns, we can just retain the annual income column.)

 2) Data Cleaning
     - Dropping unecessary columns